Apply

 First-year and Transfer Admission

 The Office of Admissions handles admission applications for prospective undergraduate students.
+There are no limits on declaring this major as an incoming first-year or transfer student.
 Please visit the Office of Admissions website for more information.

 Learn more about requirements and courses for this degree.